Meet The Wright Center’s New Director of Health Humanities

 “I completely lost myself,” she once wrote.
 “I made many mistakes. … Lied endlessly to the ones I loved and hurt anyone in my path.
 My moral compass was completely nonexistent.”

 Allison largely credits her family’s involvement for saving her; they dropped her at the doorstep of a treatment center where she got the right assistance at the right time.
 Art therapy became not only a source of personal consolation and inspiration but also a career path.
 In the years since, the Dunmore High School alumna worked at recovery centers in Carbondale and Waymart, offering clients the artistic tools and safe, supportive environments necessary to soothe, restore, and possibly even reshape themselves.

 “A lot of healing happens through the arts,” she says.
 “Sometimes people don’t want to discuss what they’re feeling during traditional talk therapy.
 So, to have an opportunity to paint or write about it makes it easier for people to process what they’re going through.”

 Consider, for example, the rush on art supplies during the height of the COVID-19 pandemic.
-Many of us apparently were compelled to visit the art store aisles because we had an urge to draw, paint and otherwise release our own mixed-up feelings – and fears – in a way that didn’t require speaking.
+Many of us apparently were compelled to visit the art store aisles because we had the urge to draw, paint, and otherwise release our own mixed-up feelings – and fears – in a way that didn’t require speaking.